AVEIR AR2 Atrial

 When paired with the AVEIR VR Ventricular LP, the AVEIR AR2 Atrial LP forms the AVEIR DR Dual Chamber System, which can be programmed to DDD(R) or AAI(R)+VVI.

-For patients with complete heart block, DDD(R) pacing is available by enabling implant-to-implant (i2iTM) communication between the devices to provide high AV synchrony.7
+For patients with complete heart block, DDD(R) pacing is available by enabling implant-to-implant (i2iTM) communication between the devices to provide continuous average AV synchrony above 95% in all postures.7

 For patients with sinus node dysfunction that might benefit from ventricular back-up pacing, AAI(R)+VVI is available with implant-to-implant (i2i) communication turned off, providing increased battery life for both devices.6